 IPL 2020 Orange Cap Holder: KL Rahul Remains on Top With 670 Runs

-IPL 2020 Orange Cap Holder: Kings XI Punjab skipper KL Rahul has almost secured the spot on the top the run-scoring charts after he ended his campaign with 670 runs in 14 matches, which almost 150 runs clear of David Warner and Shikhar Dhawan, the next men on the list.
+IPL 2020 Orange Cap Holder: Kings XI Punjab skipper KL Rahul continues to sit on the top the run-scoring charts after he ended his campaign with 670 runs in 14 matches, which is 63 runs clear of Shikhar Dhawan, the next man on the list.

 - Cricketnext Staff

-IPL 2020 Orange Cap Holder: Kings XI Punjab skipper KL Rahul has almost secured the spot on the top the run-scoring charts after he ended his campaign with 670 runs in 14 matches, which almost 150 runs clear of David Warner and Shikhar Dhawan, the next men on the list.
+IPL 2020 Orange Cap Holder: Kings XI Punjab skipper KL Rahul continues to sit on the top the run-scoring charts after he ended his campaign with 670 runs in 14 matches, which is 63 runs clear of Shikhar Dhawan, the next man on the list.

 IPL 2020 | IPL SCHEDULE | IPL POINTS TABLE